Teachers

 Megan Hanna

-Bio Megan Hanna divides her time between West Vancouver and Denman Island.
+Megan Hanna divides her time between West Vancouver and Denman Island.
 She’s been sewing since her early teens and has tackled a wide range of projects including ski wear, her wedding dress, fully-lined drapes and very cool Halloween costumes for her children.
-Megan started quilting in 2014 and is currently President of the Vancouver Modern Quilt Guild.
+Megan started quilting in 2014 and is a member of Vancouver Modern Quilt Guild, Seattle Modern Quilt Guild and Denman Island Quilters.

 Paddy O'Connell